inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config
    :language: ini

-The priority queue needs two internal queues, for the two traffic categories; to limit the queueing time's effect on the measured end-to-end delay, we also limit the length of internal queues to 4.
+The priority queue utilizes two internal queues, for the two traffic categories.
+To limit the queueing time's effect on the measured end-to-end delay, we also limit the length of internal queues to 4.
 We also disable the shared buffer, and set the queue type to :ned:`DropTailQueue`.
-We configure the priority queue's classifier to classify packets based on the VLAN ID request, which indicates the traffic category.
+We use the priority queue's classifier to put packets into the two traffic categories.

+.. based on the VLAN ID request, which indicates the traffic category.

 .. **TODO** too much we configure